 Facilitation can be improved when techniques like brainstorming, root cause analysis, mind maps, etc. are applied.
 These techniques can prompt the BA to ask the right questions, engage participants actively to prevent boredom, retain attention and help participants think outside the box.

 2. Manage Distraction

-If it seems the conversation is going off track into unintended subjects of discussion, it is important to manage this by steering the conversation away from this direction.
+If it seems the conversation is going off track into unintended subjects of discussion, it is important to manage this by steering the conversation away.